creativecreature/pulse/README.md

 This project has evolved into a bit of a playground where I can experiment with different ideas and technologies.
 The most challenging part so far has been designing the website, as I wanted it to have a unique look and feel and to build all of the components from scratch.
+I'm in the process of making it open source, but I have a few things that I'd like to clean up first.

 [1]: https://conner.dev